MaKTaiL/gemini-srt-translator/README.md

 - ⏱️ **Timing & Format**: Ensures that the translated subtitles maintain the exact timestamps and basic SRT formatting of the original file.
 - 💾 **Quick Resume**: Easily resume interrupted translations from where you left off.
 - 🧠 **Advanced AI**: Leverages thinking and reasoning capabilities for more contextually accurate translations (available on Gemini 2.5 models).
+- 🖥️ **CLI Support**: Full command-line interface for easy automation and scripting.
 - ⚙️ **Customizable**: Tune model parameters, adjust batch size, and access other advanced settings.
+- 🎞️ **SRT Extraction**: Extract and translate SRT subtitles from video files automatically (requires [FFmpeg](https://ffmpeg.org/)).
+- 🎵 **Audio Context**: Extract audio from a video file or provide your own to improve translation accuracy (requires [FFmpeg](https://ffmpeg.org/)).
+- 📜 **Description Support**: Add a description to your translation job to guide the AI in using specific terminology or context.
 - 📋 **List Models**: Easily list all currently available Gemini models to choose the best fit for your needs.
 - 🔄 **Auto-Update**: Keep the tool updated with automatic version checking and update prompts.
 - 📝 **Logging**: Optional saving of progress and 'thinking' process logs for review.